machinat/sociably/docs/rendering-elements.md

 # Rendering Elements

+In Machinat, **Bot** is an abstraction which in charge of dispatching actions to a [channel]().
+Depends on the platform it belongs to, it can send message to a chatroom, emit event to a webview or reply on voice assistant.

 ### `Bot#render(channel, message)`

-Bots of all the platforms implement the `render` method.
+Bots from all the platforms have to implement the `render` method.
 For the most of time, `render` is the only entry you need to send various kinds of messages.

-- `channel` - the target to send the rendered messages, typically refers to a chat room.
+- `channel` - the target to send the rendered messages.
 - `message` - string or message element to be rendered.

 ### Sending Text